Winthrop Sargent: Personal life

+Sargent's son George Washington Sargent graduated from Harvard College, class of 1820, and was killed in 1864.

 Legacy

 Although there are at least two Sargent Townships (in Illinois and Nebraska) and one Sargent County, it is not known if these are named after Winthrop Sargent.
 However, a former township of the Northwest Territory's Wayne County was designated as Sargent Township or the District of Sargent; this apparently encompassed the settlements downriver from Detroit and at the River Raisin in what is now Monroe County, Michigan.
 This township apparently ceased to function after the organization of Michigan Territory, being replaced by the District of Erie.

 A student dormitory at Ohio University (founded in 1804) in Athens, Ohio, is named Sargent Hall in his honor.
 This is the first university in the Northwest Territory and the first in Ohio.